samshadwell/split-ynab/README.md

   every hour.
 - The "always free" tier of AWS DynamoDB provides 25 GB of storage, this application needs only a few bytes to store a single key/value pair.
-- The configuration file is stored as an asset in S3.
+- The configuration file and various CDK assets are stored in S3.
 S3 provides 5GB of free storage for a year, then $0.023 per GB per month after that.
-My config.yml is a few hundred bytes long, so my usage should round down to $0 once the free tier expires.
+Currently the total size of my bucket is 14KB, cost should round to zero.